toniclecb/springbootregistration/readme.md

 **ResourceNotFoundException**: Was created to return a response with the information that there isn't a element with the ID sent (the record was not found).

 Now we changed how we did our mapping.
 Change "/register" mapping to class removing it from methods.
 This makes the class cleaner and the endpoints aren't affected (the url to api continues the same).

+Improving the model Register: we created AbstractEntity to implement Serializable and it have the signature of method getId(), added methods hashCode and equals!
+The method getId will allow us to work with AbstractEntity instead of Register, sometimes it make the things easier!